 - A. In no event shall the rate for any category of property be increased beyond the rate approved by a majority vote of property owners subject to the Clean Water and Storm Protection fee.
-Commencing in Fiscal Year 2020-21, the amount of the Clean Water and Storm Protection Fee may be increased by an amount equal to the change in the Consumer Price Index for all Urban Consumers for the area including Santa Clara County (the "CPI"), including all items as published by the U.S. Bureau of Labor Statistics as of December of each succeeding year, not to exceed a maximum increase of three percent (3%) in any single year, Adjustments will only occur if actual additional costs are incurred. - B. The Clean Water and Storm Protection fee shall not be deemed to be increased in the event the actual fee upon a parcel in any given year is higher due to a change in use of the subject parcel or an increase in the amount of the impervious area of the subject parcel. - C. In any year in which the City Council does not change the Clean Water and Storm Protection fee rate, pursuant to the voter-approved CPI allowable annual increase, the previously adopted fee shall continue in full force and effect for the next fiscal year. - D. The City Council shall not be required to enact a CPI increase each year, 3.38.040.A.
+Commencing in Fiscal Year 2020-21, the amount of the Clean Water and Storm Protection Fee may be increased by an amount equal to the change in the Consumer Price Index for all Urban Consumers for the area including Santa Clara County (the "CPI"), including all items as published by the U.S. Bureau of Labor Statistics as of December of each succeeding year, not to exceed a maximum increase of three percent (3%) in any single year.
+Adjustments will only occur if actual additional costs are incurred. - B. The Clean Water and Storm Protection fee shall not be deemed to be increased in the event the actual fee upon a parcel in any given year is higher due to a change in use of the subject parcel or an increase in the amount of the impervious area of the subject parcel. - C. In any year in which the City Council does not change the Clean Water and Storm Protection fee rate, pursuant to the voter-approved CPI allowable annual increase, the previously adopted fee shall continue in full force and effect for the next fiscal year. - D. The City Council shall not be required to enact a CPI increase each year, but the City Council may accumulate the inflationary increases and impose the cumulative amount in accordance with Section 3.38.040.A.